Chase Freedom® snapshot

 Chase Freedom® credit card basics

-With the Chase Freedom® card you can enjoy new 5% categories each quarter like gas stations, restaurants and drugstores.
-The 5% rewards rate is limited up to $1,500 in combined purchases in bonus categories each quarter you activate.
+With the Chase Freedom® card the 5% rewards rate is limited up to $1,500 in combined purchases in bonus categories each quarter you activate with new 5% categories each quarter.
 All other purchases earn unlimited 1% cash back.

 Chase Freedom® credit card perks